creativemindsplugins/cm-video-lesson-manager/readme.md

 **Simplify the administration of your eLearning video-materials with our plugin.**

-This WP-plugin enables students to view, monitor their progress, engage in discussions, subscribe to online courses effortlessly.
+This WP-plugin enables students to view, monitor their progress and subscribe to online courses effortlessly.
 Video Lessons Manager plugin empowers educators to seamlessly control video-courses and keep an eye on student advancement.
-Learners are provided with the functionality to comment on videos, highlight their top picks, and enjoy a cohesive layout of videos paired with their respective course information.
+Learners are provided with the functionality to leave notes to videos and lessons, highlight their top picks, and enjoy a cohesive layout of videos paired with their respective course information.

 ## Installation